-If any provisions of this Charter is held invalid, the other provisions of the Charter shall not be effected thereby.
+If any provision of this Charter is held invalid, the other provisions of the Charter shall not be affected thereby.
 If the application of the Charter or any of its provisions to any person or circumstances is held invalid, the application of the Charter and its provisions to other persons or circumstances shall not be affected thereby.

 The Article and Section headings herein have been inserted for convenience in reference and are not intended to define or limit the scope of, or otherwise affect, any provisions of this Charter.

-Except as otherwise expressly provided in this Charter, or as the contest otherwise requires, the masculine term or pronoun includes the feminine, the singular term includes the plural, and the plural term includes the singular.
+Except as otherwise expressly provided in this Charter, or as the context otherwise requires, the singular term includes the plural, and the plural term includes the singular.
 The time within or by which any act or thing is required to be done by any of the provisions of this Charter shall be computed by excluding the first day and including the last day, except that when the last day falls on Saturday, Sunday, or a legal holiday, then the act may be done on the next succeeding day which is not a Saturday, Sunday, or legal holiday.

 Section 9.01 - Officers and Employees

 This Charter shall take effect January 1, 1976.
 Each employee and official of the City at that time shall remain in his position, but shall thereafter be subject to the provisions of this Charter, with the following stipulations: